novus-home-mortgage/encompass-deploy/README.md

 `pack`: Create a `.empkg` file based on a manifest.xml

+`update-cdo`: Update a value inside of an XML Custom Data Object inside a package

 You can run `encompass-deploy --help` for detailed arguments.

 The Encompass SmartClient or SDK will need to be installed on the host computer.